 Estate planning encompasses a wide variety of elements, including legal documents and preparations for your family.
 An estate plan can include everything from a ‘living will’ for your health care if incapacitated to a will after your passing.
 It spans the naming of an executor to carry out your wishes, appointing a guardian for minor children, and more.

-Creating an estate plan provides peace of mind knowing that the assets you have accumulated in life will be distributed the way you want.
-And it can simplify settling your estate and minimize taxation and administration costs.
+Creating an estate plan provides peace of mind.
+You can simplify settling your estate, and minimize taxation and administration costs.
 Proper estate planning can greatly reduce the burden on those left behind.
 Most importantly, it can avoid uncertainty about how to settle your estate.

 Estate planning checklist